frankxai/trinityaicoaching/docs/SEO-STRATEGY.md

 ## Companion Blueprint

-- Read `/docs/search-blueprint` for persona-specific keyword journeys, interlinking loops, and measurement KPIs.
+- Read `Knowledgebase → Search Blueprint` for persona-specific keyword journeys, interlinking loops, and measurement KPIs.
-- Use `/docs/vercel-env` to answer the high-intent "which API keys do I set on Vercel?" query surfaced in hero FAQ.
+- Use `Knowledgebase → Environment & Keys` to answer the high-intent "which API keys do I set on Vercel?" query surfaced in hero FAQ.
-- Keep `/docs/seo` as the canonical playbook for messaging pillars while the blueprint handles execution details.
+- Keep `Knowledgebase → SEO Strategy` as the canonical playbook for messaging pillars while the blueprint handles execution details.

 ## Primary Personas
 - AI Architect Coach – runs multi-disciplinary coaching practices, searches for scalable frameworks, automation, and accountability systems.
 Needs proof of outcomes, operational clarity, and ways to productize expertise.